testrockytesting/OWASP-Bay-Area/README.md

 ## Android

 in the android folder, you can find 2 large zip files of emulators.
 Next you can find the scripts to generate them yourself (e.g. create_root_emu<androidversion>.sh).
 See the README.md for more details.

+Note: in order to download the emulators, you need to do `git-lfs pull`.